deshpandesohaam/Spotify-Clone/README.md

 # Spotify-Clone
 🎵 Spotify Clone  A static Spotify-inspired UI built with HTML &amp; CSS, featuring a sidebar, navbar, playlist cards, and a sticky music player.
-Got it 👍 If you want your GitHub project description **without mentioning responsiveness**, here’s a clean under-300 words version:

 ---
 The layout includes a **sidebar navigation**, a **top navbar with search**, **playlist and album cards**, and a **sticky music player** at the bottom.
 It is designed as a **static UI implementation** without JavaScript or frameworks — ideal for showcasing design and styling skills.